cmccandless/ExercismSolutions-csharp/connect/README.md

 # Connect

-Compute the result for a game of Hex / Polygon
+Compute the result for a game of Hex / Polygon.

 The abstract boardgame known as [Hex](https://en.wikipedia.org/wiki/Hex_%28board_game%29) / Polygon /